Secure your IoT devices with Beowulf cipher

 However, as the number of connected smart devices grows, so does the need for data protection and privacy.
 IoT devices are particularly vulnerable to network attacks such as data thefts, phishing attacks, spoofing and denial of service attacks (DDoS attacks).
 These can lead to serious data breaches that can take businesses and governments a lot of money and effort to recover from.

-We provide end to end protection between your devices and your environment, no matter where they are.
+We provide end-to-end protection between your devices and your environment, no matter where they may be.
 Our approach applies to any IoT network and almost any device and data.
-We can operate on any network technology from Sigfox to 5G, on private or public networks, from cable to satellite, or with any sized payload and throughput.
+We can operate on any network technology from Sigfox to 5G, although our solution excels for technologies that involve limited resource devices and small bandwidth networks.

 The Beowulf cipher has been successfully adopted on a IoT Device, a temperature and humidity sensor by IQ Nexus, an IoT solutions provider in New Zealand.